jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

   (b) unless they are authorised to do so by the society.
 (3) Every such application for incorporation shall be in form 1 of Schedule 2, or to the like effect and shall be signed by a majority of the trustees.

-### 8 Society may apply for incorporation
+### 8 Applications for incorporation may no longer be made by societies
-(1) Any society which exists exclusively or principally for charitable purposes may apply to the Registrar in accordance with this Part for the incorporation of the society as a board under this Part.
+(1) An application for the incorporation of a society as a board under this Part may not be made on or after the commencement date.
-(2) No such application shall be made by any society— (a) if the society is already incorporated under any other Act or otherwise:
-  (b) if the trustees for the general purposes of the society are themselves incorporated under this Part or any other Act or otherwise:
-  (c) unless the application is authorised by the society.
-(3) Every such application for incorporation shall be in form 2 of Schedule 2, or to the like effect, and shall be signed by not less than 5 members of the society or by a majority of the trustees of the society.
+(2) An application for the incorporation of a society as a board under this Part that is made before the commencement date must be considered and determined as if the Incorporated Societies Act 2022 had not been enacted.
+(3) In this section, commencement date means the date on which section 261 of the Incorporated Societies Act 2022 comes into force.
+(4) See section 30A, which allows a society that is incorporated as a board under this Part to choose to reregister as a society under the Incorporated Societies Act 2022.

 ### 9 Manner in which society may authorise application
-For the purposes of sections 7 and 8, an application shall be deemed to be authorised by a society, if— (a) it is authorised by a majority of the members of that society; or (b) a resolution authorising the making of the application is passed by a majority of those present at a meeting of that society, and the Registrar is satisfied that such notice of intention to hold that meeting and of its purpose was given as may be reasonable in the circumstances; or
+For the purposes of section 7, an application shall be deemed to be authorised by a society, if— (a) it is authorised by a majority of the members of that society; or (b) a resolution authorising the making of the application is passed by a majority of those present at a meeting of that society, and the Registrar is satisfied that such notice of intention to hold that meeting and of its purpose was given as may be reasonable in the circumstances; or
   (c) the application is authorised by the rules of the society or by any other means provided in those rules.